rebing/graphql-laravel/Readme.md

             'id' => [
                 'type' => Type::nonNull(Type::string()),
-                'description' => 'The id of the user', 'alias' => 'user_id', // Use 'alias', if the database column is different from the type name ],
+                'description' => 'The id of the user',
+                // Use 'alias', if the database column is different from the type name.
+                // You can also use `DB::raw()` to solve more complex issues 'alias' => 'user_id',
+            ],
             'email' => [
                 'type' => Type::string(),